Tailwind: A Practical Framework for Query Accelerators: Additional Details

 \subsubsection{Resolving ALP Constructs}

-Next, \thesystem{} resolves (i.e., assigns values to) the \alp{}'s variables, alternations, and repetitions as this information is needed by \thesystem{}'s models and the accelerator implementation.
-When \thesystem{} builds~\cite{rtenfta-belabbaci18} an \alp{}'s NFTA, it stores the name of the accepting state associated with each template construct.
-During matching, it records the e-nodes and e-classes that it encounters when following a transition from any of these stored states.
-This mapping lets it connect an \alp{} construct to its matching value in the underlying e-graph.
-To resolve variables, \thesystem{} looks up the e-class that matched the variable's NFTA state and extracts a smallest tree expression from that e-class.
-For alternations, it looks up each option's output state to see which one matched.
-Repetitions are harder because they can contain variables and alternations; \thesystem{} must determine \emph{which} repetition instance a variable's (or alternation's) match belongs to.
-To solve this problem, \thesystem{} stores discovery and finishing logical timestamps when traversing the e-graph during matching. \thesystem{} can then unambiguously assign matched variables and alternations to the right repetition instance by finding the smallest repetition interval that contains the matched construct's traversal interval.
-Note that \alp{} templates do not allow nested repetitions.
+Next, \thesystem{} resolves (i.e., assigns values to) the \alp{}'s variables, alternations, and repetitions to provide the necessary inputs for its models and the accelerator's implementation.
+When building an \alp{}'s NFTA~\cite{rtenfta-belabbaci18}, \thesystem{} stores the identifier of the ``accepting state'' associated with each template construct.
+During matching, it records the e-classes it encounters when following a transition from these stored states, which lets it map an \alp{} construct to its matched e-class in the e-graph. \thesystem{} resolves a variable by extracting the smallest tree expression from its matched e-class.
+It resolves alternations by checking which option's output state matched.
+For repetitions, which can contain nested variables and alternations, \thesystem{} records discovery and finishing logical timestamps during e-graph matching.
+It can then unambiguously map nested variables and alternations to their correct repetition instance by finding the smallest interval that contains the matched construct's traversal interval.